hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 where $\Delta$ refers to the difference of the (logarithm of the) over- and underestimate.
+Factorise if the first estimated error is smaller than the second.
 Let's illustrate by returning to the population of Chile.
 I can try factoring it into a number of regions multiplied by the average number of people per region.